WE LIVE IN DANGEROUS TIMES

 The 30 minutes does not need to be taken as one single block so you can fit it into your day, for example walking briskly for five minutes between two Teams digital meetings and if you are an influential organisation you should make it a rule that all one hour meetings should finish after fifty-five minutes to allow people to capture just a few minutes of precious brisk walking.

 There are only two phases in life - a phase of growth and development and then a phase of decline, usually starting in the twenties.
 But this is not due to the onset of the normal biological process of ageing, it is the result of the dangerous environment in which we live.
 Of course the environment has always been dangerous and in the early days of our evolution it was an environment full of dangerous animals and neighbours, with food scarce and hard to catch or find.
-For this reason we have evolved genetically so that our genome, as the collection of genes in every cell is called, is particularly suited for constant activity and for putting fat quickly if there is a surplus of food - to lay down reserves for the hard times to come.
+For this reason we have evolved genetically so that our genome, as the collection of genes in every cell is called, is particularly suited for constant activity and storing fat quickly if there is a surplus of food - to lay down reserves for the hard times to come.

-But the environment has now changed to one in which we have to spend most of our waking hours sitting down home at work or when travelling to and from work, if we are still able to commute, and instead of walking to the cinema or the theatre we now have a cinema and theatre in every home - the television and the Internet.
-Equally dangerous is the ubiquitous offer of calories, wherever we look or turn.
-Our genes are mismatched to this environment and for this reason we develop a number of diseases due to the mismatch of our genetic inheritance and the environment.
-Often people are blamed for their 'lifestyle' causing the modern epidemics like stroke, high blood pressure, heart disease, obesity, type2 diabetes and even dementia, because it is clear now that Alzheimer's diseases causes only about 70% of dementia cases.
+"But the environment has now changed to one in which we have to spend most of our waking hours sitting down at home or at work, or when travelling to and from work if we are still able to commute.
+In our leisure time, instead of walking to the cinema or theatre, we now have a cinema and theatre in every home - the television and the Internet.
+Equally dangerous, we are offered calories wherever we look or turn.
+Our genes are not suited to this environment and it is one of the main reasons we develop a number of diseases due to this mismatch of our genetic inheritance and the environment.
+Often people are blamed for their "lifestyle" causing the modern epidemics like stroke, high blood pressure, heart disease, obesity, type 2 diabetes and even dementia.
+It is clear now that Alzheimer's disease causes only about two thirds of dementia cases.
+It would be much more helpful to acknowledge the unhealthy environmental factors we are constantly exposed to that contribute to the epidemic of chronic diseases we now see in the population.

 So, let's get going and develop a plan for walking more.